-Whitney Center, Inc. d/b/a Thrive at Home with Whitney Center, encloses our Disclosure Documents as of June 30, 2016 for your review, in accordance with Sections 17b-520 through Section 17b-535 of the Connecticut General Statues concerning the Management of Continuing Care Facilities.
-Thrive at Home, a division of Whitney Center, Inc. is a "continuing care at home" program.
+Whitney Center, Inc. d/b/a Thrive at Home with Whitney Center, encloses our Disclosure Statement as of July 1, 2017 for your review, in accordance with Sections 17b-520 through Section 17b-535 of the Connecticut General Statues concerning the Management of Continuing Care Facilities.